SeisSCOPED/mspass-geo-backend/README.md

 Alternatively, build and run the Docker container:

 1. Pull the Docker image using `docker pull --platform=linux/amd64 ghcr.io/seisscoped/mspass-geo-backend:latest`.
-2. Run the container with `docker run --platform=linux/amd64 -p 5050:5050 --env MONGO_PASSWORD=yourPassword --env DEFAULT_NOTEBOOK_SERVER_URL=yourServerURL --env DEFAULT_NOTEBOOK_TOKEN=yourToken ghcr.io/seisscoped/mspass-geo-backend:latest`.
+2. Run the container with `docker run --platform=linux/amd64 -p 5050:5050 --env MONGO_PASSWORD=yourPassword ghcr.io/seisscoped/mspass-geo-backend:latest`.

 The app will be available at http://localhost:5050.